lihbr/lihbr-diapositiv/an-introduction-to-nuxt-global-modules/slides.md

 ---

-A Chrome extension personalizes your experience on every website you visit;
+A Chrome extension personalizes your experience on every website you visit.

 <v-click>